dhoer/chef-sikulix/README.md

 - `node['sikulix']['setup']['java_api']` - Default `false`.

-For Mac and Windows only: I plan to use the Tesseract based OCR features (You Should know what you are doing!).
+I want to use the Tesseract based OCR features (You Should know what you are doing!).

 - `node['sikulix']['setup']['tesseract_ocr']` - Default `false`.